Smoke on the Mountain: Plot

-The songs used in the production were mostly old hymns, with some original and anachronistic bluegrass songs mixed in.
+Most of the songs in Smoke on the Mountain are old hymns, with some original and anachronistic bluegrass songs mixed in.
 The cast plays their own instruments.
 (Some productions have non-speaking players arrive as additional 'family members'.)
 Each character has a monologue and a featured song.
 It is performed in two acts.

 The setting is in a Mount Pleasant, North Carolina Baptist church in 1938 and it revolves around the Sanders family.
 The Sanders Family is delayed from performing at the musical revival.
 Reverend Oglethorpe is forced to get the service going by playing "Rock of Ages" for those in attendance.
 Rev. Oglethorpe stalls for time by giving announcements.
 The Sanders Family enters with great gusto, after revealing their automobile tipped over into a ditch after the whole family leaned to one side of the car to look at all the pickles floating downstream from the Mount Pleasant Pickle Factory.
-They start the service by singing "The Church in the Wildwood" and introduce themselves to the congregation (A Wonderful Time Up There).
+They start the service by singing "The Church in the Wildwood" and introduce themselves to the congregation ("A Wonderful Time Up There").
 Burl is the patriarch, Stanley is Burl's brother, Vera is the family matriarch, Denise and Denis are fraternal twins, and June does interpretive signs.
 The first act ends as June and Denise begin to "dance" (a simple foot kick and hip slap of a tambourine).
 This upsets the pious Miss Maude and Miss Myrtle (who are the only two known to be in attendance).
-The dance prompts a stern talking to from the Rev. to the girls because the church "doesn't dance."
+The dance prompts a stern talking to from the reverend to the girls because the church "doesn't dance."
 Upset, Stanley leaves in a huff.
 Burl and Denis leave to go find him, leaving Vera finishing the song through tears of embarrassment.

 When the family returns, the service continues.
-During "Whispering Hope" it is inferred that June is flirting with the Rev. The family is excited to perform one of their signature "medleys".
+During "Whispering Hope" it is implied that June is flirting with the reverend.
+The family is excited to perform one of their signature "medleys".
 The family ends the night by quoting the titular bible verse/song, Psalm 104:32: "He who looks at the earth, and it trembles, who touches the mountains, and they smoke."